20madpark/git-fish/README.md

 # Learning Log

  I have learned about how to use git and commands to go along with it.
 I have also learned how it is helpful in the context of programming.

 [ctrl] + x and [ctrl]+s to just save in emacs and emacs -nw docname to open document

+I learned:
+- branching in Git
+- how rebase and merge are different
+- Git commands
+Thank you so much!